leovxyz/cmd/README.md

   - Enter to select a country
 - Click outside the menu to close it
 - Responsive design for various screen sizes
-- Displays country name and population in an alert box when selected
+- Displays country name and population in a custom modal when selected

 ## Technical Details